-You are in the big leagues now, you are a homeowner!
-To make the move from your parents house, or your own apartment a breeze, we’ve pulled together a helpful list to get you started.
+To make the move out to your own house a breeze, we’ve pulled together a helpful list to get you started.

-Especially after we bought straps (see next part).
+Especially after we bought forearm straps (see next part).

 These are worth their weight in gold!
 It’s how we were able to move from one house to another without using any movers.